 It is possible to configure up to 1000 nodes for monitoring in the Sync Monitoring interface running on a standard LANTIME or IMS System.
 You can specify monitoring and logging intervals for each individual node separately.
-Besides, an offset limit can be configured for each node which triggers an alarm notification (via SNMP, email or a user defined channel) if the limit for this particular node is exceeded.
+Besides, an offset limit can be configured for each node which triggers an alarm notification (via SNMP, email, relay output or a user defined channel) if the limit for this particular node is exceeded.
 For NTP nodes you can define also a stratum limit, which can also trigger an alarming when the defined limit is exceeded.

 Moreover, for each node it is possible to download all the monitoring data and its log files which can be used to generate a report or for further statistical analysis.
-Data of each monitored node can be sent online via SYSLOG protocol with different formats or activate an "rsync" service to copy measured data to external data server.
-Online Data of each node can be read via WEB service like "curl" or "wget" in JSON format to use current data in other management systems.